FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/REFERENCES.rst

 REFERENCES
 ==========

-Ackers, P.
-and W.R.
+Ackers, P. and W.R.
 White, 1973.
-“Sediment Transport: New Approach and Analysis,” J. of Hyd., ASCE, V.
+“Sediment Transport: New Approach and Analysis,” J. of Hyd., ASCE, V. 99, no. HY11, pp. 2041-2060.
-99, no.
-HY11, pp.
-2041-2060.

 Bagnold, R.A., 1954.
-"Experiments on a gravity-free dispersion of large solid spheres in a Newtonian fluid under shear," Proc. of the Royal Society of London, Series A, V.
+"Experiments on a gravity-free dispersion of large solid spheres in a Newtonian fluid under shear," Proc. of the Royal Society of London,

-249, 235297.
+Series A, V.249, 235297.

 Bureau of Reclamation, 1988.
-“Downstream Hazard Classification Guidelines”, ACER Technical Memorandum No.
-11, Denver, Colorado.
+“Downstream Hazard Classification Guidelines”, ACER Technical Memorandum No. 11, Denver, Colorado.

 Chen, C.L., 1976.
 "Urban storm runoff inlet hydrograph study."
 Prepared for the Dept. of Transportation, PRWG 106-2, Utah State University, Logan Utah.

 Chow, V.T., 1959.
 Open-Channel Hydraulics, McGraw-Hill, NY.

-Clausen, L., P.
+Clausen, L., P. Clark, 1990.
-Clark, 1990.
 “The development of criteria for predicting dam break flood damages using modeling of historical dam failures,” Proc.
 Intl.
-Conf.
+Conf. on
-on River Flood Hydraulics, W.
+River Flood Hydraulics, W.
 White (ed.), Wiley U.K., 369-380.

 Cunge, J.A., F.M.